robconery/blog/_posts/2013-12-06-minty-refactor-1-moving-to-a-document-db.md

  - [date-utils](https://github.com/JerrySievert/node-date-utils): I can't emphasize enough how much I love this library.
 Date math, nice formatting, some date sugar - it's great.
  - [node-uuid](https://github.com/broofa/node-uuid): a handy library that creates GUIDs for you.
 It will create them in sequential order based on time, or randomly.

-This is a POJO (Plain Old Javascript Object) and it makes me very happy.
+This is a POJO (Plain Old JavaScript Object) and it makes me very happy.
 I also defined an Author in the same way I've been doing:

 ```javascript
 var assert = require("assert");